falconsmilie/phospy/README.md

 For the bundled example data, `site_matrix.index.tolist()` is `['BTK;Y551;']`.

-If your analysis needs pairwise comparisons, pass them explicitly:
+Need explicit pairwise comparisons?
+Pass them when you build the dataset:

 ```python
 from phospy import PhosphoDataset